drahmanucsd/Blink-python-GWAS-/README.md

 `python setup.py install --user`

-If `blink` was installed correctly, try `python blinkfrontend.py` to see if instructions to run `blink` are provided.
+If `blink` was installed correctly, try `python blinkfrontend.py -h` to see if instructions to run `blink` are provided.

 ## Testing on Small Data
 ### Simulating phenotypes to run GWAS on